 Since 2010, Land.Mark.Art is a creative professional development model designed to build new skills, income and employment opportunities for Aboriginal artists.
-Researched, designed and delivered by FORM in partnership with Urban Art Projects, Land.Mark.Art enables visual artists to evolve their skills to large scale, three-dimensional artworks for the public realm via a structured learning process.
+Researched, designed and delivered by FORM, Land.Mark.Art enables visual artists to evolve their skills to large scale, three-dimensional artworks for the public realm via a structured learning process.

 Good public art can be integrated into functional aspects of a built environment so that it responds to a practical need in an attractive, interesting way.
 In this way, public art produced through Land.Mark.Art offers rich rewards for a local community: serving practical needs, adding interest and opportunities to interact with local places, and, through the creative expression of the artists involved, articulating important cultural stories, histories and aspects of culture.

-To date the Land.Mark.Art model has provided training to over 70 artists living in Perth and the Pilbara and resulted in 43 public art commissions across Western Australia.
+To date the Land.Mark.Art model has provided training to over 78 Aboriginal and Islander artists and resulted in 71 public art commissions across Western Australia.